kailash-manasarovar/statement/docs/timeline/2022/november.md

     - In a future class I actually asked him directly where he had been for September, October, and most of November.
     - He answered in a bizarre and incomprehensible babble of Spanish and Valenciano, obviously so that I didn't understand.

-- Ana was sort of slouching and looking embarrassed and answering him sheepishly.
+- Ana was slouching and looking embarrassed and answering him sheepishly.
 - The love-triangle intrigue trap had been set while I was extremely high.
 - He came back into class.
 - I was feeling very light-headed and high, smiley.